thanhtung100397/spring-rest-service-base/README.md

 create 2 difference `ResponseValue` with the same `specialCode` value

 ##### II.
 SPRING DATA JPA
-[Spring Data JPA](https://spring.io/projects/spring-data-jpa) (Java Persistence API) là a library of group `Spring Data`, belong to `Spring Framework`.
-It help the datasource interaction in code more simplier and easier for maintain.
-You don't need to implement every unique data access instance for each type of difference datasources.
-JPA provides a data query language similar with `SQL`, called `JPAQL`.
+[Spring Data JPA](https://spring.io/projects/spring-data-jpa) (Java Persistence API) is a library of group `Spring Data`, which belong to `Spring Framework`.
+It help the datasource interaction in your code more simplier and life easier.
+With it, you won't need to implement manually every single data access instance for each type of difference datasources.
+To archive this, JPA provides its own data query language, quite similar with `SQL`, which is called `JPAQL`.
 In execution, `JPAQL` will be transformed to correct native SQL query of each used datasource

 This document will only show JPA setup instructions with MySQL datasource